 - The offer is not relevant to the content the visitor is consuming

 - There isn’t much perceived value being created

 - It doesn't solve a big enough problem for the reader

 - It lacks clear visual representation of the deliverable

-- It asks for too much information in exchange for the visitor to take action
+- It asks for too much information in exchange for the visitor's action

 Remember the popup Anthony had set up on Rudy Mawer’s site, and how compelling the offer was?